Simiine/CI-Project-1/README.md

 # Design Choices
 ## Colour Pallette
 When I was deciding the colour pallete I knew I wanted to go for a very clean minimal colour palette, as this is the current trend most skincare brands as taking.
-As I was researching different skincare brands and their the design choices, one common feature stood out.
+As I was researching different skincare brands and their design choices, one common feature stood out.
 Black and white were the mainly used colours along with a pop of colour that acted as an accent.
 When it came to adding in that pop of colour I wanted it to be along the neutral, warm earth tone side of the colour scale as I felt this represented the honest, natural feel I wanted my site to take.
 I used coolors to create a colour palette with different colour shades taken out of my main header image as a reference as I liked the natural aesthetic of the photo.
 The colour palette I generated is available at https://coolors.co/141611-3a3027-693622-6d5141-9c7f6d-706157-7a6d66-bec5d0-b6b4b5-dedfe3 The accent colour I chose to use out of the options was a beautiful, warm, brown colour #6D5141.

 ## Typography
 - Two fonts were used throughout the entire site.
-- Fonts were sourced from Google Fonts.
+- The fonts were sourced from Google Fonts.
 - Heading font was Josefin Sans.
 - Body font was Mulish.
 - Both fonts were chosen for their simplicity, ease of reading and the way they complemented each other.

 ## Wireframe
 I created a few wireframes to organise my thoughts and ideas.
-I made initially made 2 wireframes.
+I initially made two wireframes.
 One for the home page and one for the resources pages, as they would all follow the same format.
 As you will see, as I worked on the site my design choices changed and evolved.
 I changed the placements on the images and text across the pages.

 ![wireframe homepage picture](assets/images/wireframe-homepage.png)